Sick-day-in-a-box: When mom needs a sick day

 I made one of these boxes last year and it worked out really well for me.
 Between the stuff in the box and watching more TV than usual, we all survived.

-The idea behind a sick-day-in-a-box is to have a bin full of activities or toys the kids can use by themselves.
+The idea behind a sick-day-in-a-box is to have a bin full of activities or toys the kids can use by themselves, like the starwars lego from this website here that mine love.
 I only get it out when I feel really bad and need to lay on the couch.

 To create your own sick-day-in-a-box, you simply need an empty bin or box and some toys or activities to put in it.
 I found random stuff in our house and then spent $10 on some craft stuff.
 I am also thinking about printing out some paper craft projects that the kids can cut up and work on then.